HITECHCRIME/HC_SG116_Hanged_King/README.md

 god-shaped hole,
-the barren role of all the damned in a fallen and failed creation for all the white - you see the light of the long dead stars your existence is nothing but an echo of a dying god
+the barren role of all the damned in a fallen and failed creation
+(for all the) all white you see the light of the long dead stars your existence is nothing but an echo of a dying god